UMM-CSci-4453-Fall-2017/final-project-axxelerate/DESIGN.md

 For this project we will be implementing a search engine.
 We'll figure out how to best store the neccessary information in MariaDB, collect data from a limited number of pages, and create a simple web server and web interface for quering our database.
+One of the things that makes or breaks a search engine is the quality of its ranking.
+We'll likely start with a really simple ranking system and see how much time we have left after that.

 Technologies we expect to use:
 - [Scrapy](https://scrapy.org/) to collect data and insert